 Pete and Sammy Greig make themselves accountable to an Oversight Group representing the boards of 24-7 Prayer International and Emmaus Rd Church.

-Adrian Eagleson is a former school teacher with a commercial background in organisational psychology and change management.
-Having garnered extensive experience as a C-Suite leader in various international business roles, Adrian was chosen as the CEO of 24-7 International (2022-24) having previously served as the Chair of its Board.
-Based in Belfast, Northern Ireland he coaches Irish Rugby.
+Dr. Adrian Eagleson is a former teacher and pastor with a commercial background in organisational psychology and a PhD in managing post-crisis contexts.
+With extensive experience as a C-Suite leader in various international business roles, Adrian was chosen as the CEO of 24-7 International (2022-24) having previously served as the Chair of its Board.
+Based in Belfast, Northern Ireland he is a qualified and passionate Rugby coach.